-- Abstract Withdrawal Deadline: If a First Author chooses to withdraw his or her abstract for any reason, a request must be emailed by August 20, 2018.
+- Abstract Withdrawal Deadline: If a First Author chooses to withdraw his or her abstract for any reason, a request must be emailed by August 20, 2018 at 12:00 PM EDT.
 Any abstract withdrawal request received after this date will be considered on a case-by-case basis and cannot be assured removal from the Symposium Proceedings.

-- Publish or present the information or provide it to others who may publish or present it, or
+- publish the information or provide it to others who may publish it,

 Please make special note of the following when preparing your abstract